-Fortunately, cartilage piercing care is easy, and this guide gives you all the information you need for pain-free, beautiful piercings.
+Fortunately, cartilage piercing care is easy, and this guide gives you all the information you need for a trouble-free, beautiful piercing.

 How Long Does A Cartilage Piercing Take To Heal?

-If you tend to heal slowly when you get a wound, then treat your cartilage piercing like it isn’t fully healed for at least 6 months.
-You won’t be able to tell by looking at it because these piercings heal on the external flesh first.
+If you tend to heal slowly when you get a wound, treat your cartilage piercing like it isn’t fully healed for at least a year.

 What To Do On The Day You Get Your Cartilage Piercing

 In general, it’s what you do after your piercing that determines how well it heals.
 There are, however, a few things you can do before you get pierced that will help speed up the healing process.

 Eating a snack or light meal before getting a new piercing not only helps you deal with the pain better, it also prepares your body to start healing.

 Proper nutrition allows your body to nourish the wound for optimal healing.
 This is especially important for cartilage, which receives less blood flow than other body parts.
 Foods rich in Vitamin C are especially important.